Want to increase your conversion rate?

 Used by itself, yellow is almost impossible to read.
 There’s a reason most brands that incorporate yellow into their logo outline the design and write the letter in another color.

-To use this effectively, consider using yellow sparingly as a background color for a call to action button, and writing the text inside that button in a contrasting color like black.
+To use this effectively, consider using yellow sparingly as a background color for a call-to-action (CTA) button, and writing the text inside that button in a contrasting color like black.

 There’s a reason red is a great color for impulse buying.

-If you’re in the food industry, red also stimulates appetite.
+If you’re in the food industry, note that red also stimulates appetite.
 There’s a reason dozens of restaurants, from Wendy’s to Chipotle, use red as an accent color in their branding.

 You can also use it to incite passion or intensity.